dirkgroenen/dirkgroenen.github.io/_posts/2015-08-12-php-wrapper-for-official-pinterest-api.markdown

 Normally, and according to Pinterest's docs, we should first obtain an access code.
 Once we've obtained this code we can exchange it for an access token.
 At this point the Pinterest API directly returns an access token when the user is redirected from the Pinterest authentication page back to your application.

-For now I've added the required methods for exchanging a code to an access token, but for now you don't have to use these.
+For now I've added the required methods for exchanging a code to an access token, in case Pinterest decides to change their authentication flow.

 # The result
 As you can read, the API isn't working 100% properly.
 But hey: at least we finally have an official API to work with!